SEG-JPEG: Simple Visual Semantic Communications for Remote Operation of Automated Vehicles over Unreliable Wireless Networks: Related Work

 \section{Related Work}

-A major concern to remotely operated vehicle deployments is the insufficient coverage of high quality mobile networks, affecting throughput and latency \cite{neumeierMeasuringFeasibilityTeleoperated2019},\cite{bokernAdvancingRemoteControl2025}.
-While Georg et al. \cite{georgSensorActuatorLatency2020} showed that lowering imagery compression quality can decrease network throughput requirements and latency, the associated loss of image fidelity can impact a remote operator’s ability to identify the information necessary to safely control a vehicle, with Hoffmann et al. \cite{hoffmannQuantifyingInfluenceImage2022} finding that poor quality imagery can negatively affect remote operator reaction times, thus increasing closed loop latency.
+A major concern of ROV deployments is the insufficient coverage of high quality mobile networks, affecting throughput and latency \cite{neumeierMeasuringFeasibilityTeleoperated2019},\cite{bokernAdvancingRemoteControl2025}.
+6G rollouts are likely to follow the same pattern as previous 4G and 5G deployments - \textit{i.e.} for some years full 6G coverage is likely to be intermittent except in the most dense and well-connected urban areas (where heavy usage may become a factor).
+While Georg \textit{et~al.} \cite{georgSensorActuatorLatency2020} showed that lowering imagery compression quality can decrease network throughput requirements and latency, the associated loss of image fidelity can impact a RO’s ability to identify the information necessary to safely control a vehicle, with Hoffmann \textit{et~al.} \cite{hoffmannQuantifyingInfluenceImage2022} finding that poor quality imagery can negatively affect the RO's reaction time, thus increasing closed-loop latency.

-Many recent remote driving trials use the h.264 codec to compress transmitted imagery \cite{bellangerChallengesRemoteDriving2024},\cite{kerblTUMTeleoperationOpen2025}, \cite{testouri5GEnabledTeleoperatedDriving2025}, typically requiring a throughput of at least 20 Mbit/s to provide the remote operator with imagery of sufficient quality to safely control a vehicle.
+Many recent remote driving trials use the h.264 codec to compress transmitted imagery \cite{bellangerChallengesRemoteDriving2024},\cite{kerblTUMTeleoperationOpen2025}, \cite{testouri5GEnabledTeleoperatedDriving2025}, typically requiring a throughput of at least 20 Mbit/s to provide a RO with imagery of sufficient quality to safely control a vehicle.
 The h.264 codec is likely the most widely used compression method across \textit{all} streaming imagery applications - achieving a high compression efficiency by using interframe compression, which involves processing of frames for the extraction of motion vectors relative to occasional keyframes prior to transmission.
-Originally designed for streaming services where 2s or more latency is acceptable \cite{wiegandOverviewH264AVC2003}, the compression efficiency and latency characteristics of h.264 are inversely proportional; increasing the number of keyframes decreases latency but increases the throughput requirements to maintain visual fidelity.
-On a variable network connection partial motion vector updates can cause distortion such as a frame tearing or macroblocking, rendering the frame corrupt and potentially unsuitable for use by a remote operator (Fig.~\ref{fig:DistortedH264}).
-This significantly impacts upon performance for a remotely operated vehicle operating on a throughput-constrained mobile network connection.
+Originally designed for streaming services where 2 s or more latency is acceptable \cite{wiegandOverviewH264AVC2003}, the compression efficiency of h.264 is decreased when optimised for low-latency, due to the need for regular keyframe updates.
+On a variable network connection, partial motion vector updates can cause distortion such as a frame tearing or macroblocking, rendering the frame corrupt and potentially unsuitable for use by a RO (Fig.~\ref{fig:DistortedH264}).
+This significantly impacts upon performance for a ROV operating on a throughput-constrained mobile network.